-Conveyancing refers to the legal process undertaken which transfers ownership of a property from one person to another, and the time that it takes to do this is influenced by a number of factors.
+Conveyancing refers to the legal process undertaken which transfers ownership of a property from one person to another, and the time that it takes to do this is influenced by several factors.

-We're often asked how long the process takes and whether it can be sped up, so in this article we highlight some of the factors that influence the process, the most common delays you might face and how you can seek to speed everything up so you can move home faster.
+We're often asked how long the process takes and whether quick conveyancing is possible, so in this article, we highlight some of the factors that influence the process, the most common delays you might face, and how you can seek to speed everything up so you can move home faster.

 Perhaps you have a tight deadline and need to complete as quickly as possible, or maybe you just want to get out of an unsuitable property or area and get on with living life as fast as you can.

-Whatever your motivation for wanting to speed up the conveyancing process, it's good to understand what delays you are most likely to encounter along the way so you can potentially avoid them.
+Whatever your motivation for wanting a quicker conveyancing process, it's good to understand what delays you are most likely to encounter along the way so you can potentially avoid them.

 How Long Does Conveyancing Take?